Immigration Resources

 What if I'm waitlisted for an online class?

 If you do not receive a "Permission to Register” email notification before the online class begins, you will need to email the instructor on the first day of the semester to ask if there is room in the class for you to enroll.
 If there is, the instructor will email you an “Add Authorization” to enroll in the class.
-Once you receive an “Add Authorization” contact our Dual Enrollment office by email at dualenrollment@maderacollege.edu and Cc admissions@maderacollege.edu so we can process your registration.
+Once you receive an “Add Authorization” contact our Admissions and Records and Dual Enrollment offices by email at dualenrollment@maderacollege.edu and admissions@maderacollege.edu so we can process your registration.

 What if I’m still on the waitlist when the semester starts?